-For operational efficiency and purchasing power, the School also shares expenses with Roads Charter School II ("Roads II"), which is related by common management.
-At June 30, 2014 and 2013, the balance due to the School from Roads II was \$33 and \$0, respectively.
+For operational efficiency and purchasing power, the School also shares expenses with Roads Charter School I ("Roads I"), which is related by common management.
+At June 30, 2014 and 2013, the balance due to Roads I from the School amounted to \$33 and \$0, respectively.